Improving Clinical Diagnosis with Counterfactual Multi-Agent Reasoning: Experiment Details

 \subsection{Implementation Details}

 All agents in our proposed system are implemented using the same underlying language model for a given experiment, following the hyperparameters recommended in the model's official documentation or previous studies \cite{wu2025medcasereasoning}.
-Diagnosis log-probabilities are retrieved directly from token-level probabilities in the model outputs using structured tags, allowing us to compute continuous probability estimates instead of relying on discrete confidence scores.
-During counterfactual case editing, the candidate edits are then filtered and ranked based on a combined scoring function.
+Diagnosis log-probabilities are derived directly from token-level probabilities in the open-source LLMs outputs using structured tags, enabling us to compute continuous probability estimates rather than relying on discrete confidence scores.
+For \texttt{DeepSeek} and \texttt{GPT5mini}, we use prompt-based probability self-reports when ``logprobs'' are unavailable.
+During counterfactual case editing, candidate edits are filtered and ranked using a combined scoring function.
 To improve computational efficiency, we cache probability computations during inference.

 Across all experiments, we set the temperature to 1 for \texttt{DeepSeek} and \texttt{GPT5mini}.
 For the other open-source LLMs, we follow the temperature and top-p settings used in MedCaseReasoning \cite{wu2025medcasereasoning}.
 The only exception is \texttt{Qwen}, for which we use the recommended decoding settings: temperature=0.6, top-p=0.95, and top-k=20.
 We use the vLLM library \cite{kwon2023efficient} to enable efficient inference with reduced memory usage and improved computational throughput.
 For experiments with LLMs, we set the hyperparameters as the same as the previous study \cite{wu2025medcasereasoning}.
 All experiments for each model in this study are evaluated with three random seeds on each dataset.
 Due to the higher computational cost of running large models (\texttt{DeepSeek} and \texttt{GPT5mini}), we randomly sample 50 cases for MIMIC and ER-Reason, and 52 cases for MIMIC (13 cases for each disease) and report the evaluation results in Figure~\ref{fig:deepseek-baseline}--~\ref{fig:gpt-baseline}.
 For case presentation summarization, we use \texttt{GPT-5}\footnote{\url{https://developers.openai.com/api/docs/models/gpt-5}} (version \texttt{gpt-5-2025-08-07}) through the Azure API service.
 The reasoning effort is set to ``medium,'' and the default temperature is set to 1.
 The prompt template used for case summarization is provided in Appendix~\ref{appx:case-summarization}.